open-sciml/mpkmeans/README.md

 python3 run_all.py
 ```

-After code running is completed, one can find the results in the folder ``results``
+After code running is completed, one can find the results in the folder ``results``.